SarahCyrDesign/feathered-homes/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License and can be found here: https://github.com/SarahCyrDesign/feathered-homes/blob/master/LICENSE

 ## Acknowledgments